samueldsingh/data-engineering/day-4.md

 ![reference1](https://github.com/samueldsingh/python-dev-90-days-bootcamp/assets/62851341/10d08de5-dcdc-4476-af1f-c8bf7d2a6569)

-As you can see above, ```del()``` statement doesn’t delete objects, it removes the name (and reference) to the object.
+The ```del()``` statement doesn’t delete objects, it removes the name (and reference) to the object.
 When the reference count is zero, the object is deleted from the system by the garbage collection.